maheshmohanmr/maheshmohanmr.github.io/_pages/people.md

 <h3>Current Members</h3>
 <h4>Faculty</h4>
 <p>
 Mahesh Mohan M R (<a href="https://maheshmohanmr.github.io">Link</a>) received his Ph.D degree from the Dept. of Electrical Engineering, Indian Institute of Technology, Madras.
 Thereafter, he  joined the Coordinated Science Lab, University of Illinois Urbana-Champaign, US in April 2021 and was a postdoctoral researcher till July 2023.
-He joined the Centre of Excellence in AI (CoeAI), IIT Kharagpur as Assistant Professor in August 2023.
+He joined the Centre of Excellence in AI, IIT Kharagpur as Assistant Professor in August 2023.
 He heads the Signal processing and AI (SPAI) group  at IIT-Kharagpur.
 His research interests include Computer Vision, Signal Processing, and Machine Learning.
 He serves as a reviewer in various top-tier conferences and journals and has publications in top tier venues including CVPR, ICCV, ECCV, and TIP. </p>
   <h4>PhD</h4>
   Join us for the journey!
   <h4>PG and UG</h4>